5 things to watch: Alabama votes in the Senate race

 4. TRUMP DROPOFF

 Trump remains popular in Alabama, and his campaign event last week in nearby Pensacola, Fla., was clearly aimed at giving Moore a boost with his base.
-The president's also tweeted in support of Moore and recorded a robocall for him.
+The president has also tweeted in support of Moore and recorded a robocall for him.

 But there are many hard-core Trump areas of the state where Moore just isn't as well-liked.